Entropy-Warrior/entropy-warrior.github.io/content/posts/compression.md

 ### The Compression Lens: A Perspective on Modeling

-This perspective unlocks some fresh insights:
+This perspective unlocks some intriguing insights:

 #### Chaos is Uncompressible

-Ever tried to summarize all Wikipedia pages?
-Some systems are simply too broad, or have too much "entropy" (as an information theory geek would say), to model effectively.
+Ever tried to summarize all Wikipedia pages into a one-pager?
+Some systems are inherently broad and disordered, or have too much "entropy" (as an information theory geek like myself would say), to model effectively.
 It's like trying to stuff a beach ball into a shoebox.
-The best and only model for chaos is chaos itself.
+The best and possibly only model for chaos is chaos itself.

 #### Not All Features Are Created Equal